 Finally, the transformational dimension of the transit layer neighborhood is defined by the processing capabilities of the intermediate node on which the buffer is stored, as well perhaps as the connectivity between the storage resource in which it resides and that processing resource.
-For instance, a RAM buffer may have access to fine grained operations, while a large buffer held on tape may not have any processing connectivity at all.
+For instance, a RAM buffer may have access to fine grained operations implemented by a processor attached to the memory, while a large buffer held on tape may not have any processing connectivity at all.

-Processing connectivity is likely to be the most irregular because of the complexity of high performance computing devices and the irregularity of the operations they implement compared to data storage and transfer.
-Settling on a universal set of operations, like the problem of agreeing on a single processor or virtual machine model, set of operating system primitives, or any other API may be difficult or impossible, depending on the area of application.
+Processing connectivity is likely to be the most irregular dimension because of the complexity of high performance computing devices and the irregularity of the operations they implement compared to data storage and transfer.
+Settling on a universal set of operations, like the problem of agreeing on a single processor or virtual machine model, set of operating system primitives, or any other API, may be difficult or impossible, depending on the area of application.